verrazzano/docs/content/en/docs/observability/monitoring/configure/prometheus.md

 You can configure Alertmanager to send alerts about problems occurring in the cluster.
-Alertmanager provides integrations for email, Slack, PagerDuty, and other popular notification services to receiver alerts.
+Alertmanager provides integrations for email, Slack, PagerDuty, and other popular notification services to receive alerts.

 To enable Alertmanager, configure it from the Prometheus Operator component in the Verrazzano custom resources.
-For example:
 {{< clipboard >}}
 <div class="highlight">